 -

-Foreign Policy Leadership in the Global South (Andrea K. Grover, 2018)
+Grover 2018_Foreign Policy Leadership in the Global South

 The micro and macro levels of this system correspond, respectively, to actors and interactions among them.